blueturtleai/krita-stable-diffusion/README.md

    - **Privacy:** The privacy stablehorde offers is similar to generating in a public discord channel.
 So, please assume, that neither your prompts nor your generated images are private.

-   - **Features:** Currently only text2img and img2img are supported.
-As soon as stablehorde supports in-/out-painting, this will be available in the plugin too.
+   - **Features:** Currently text2img, img2img and inpainting are supported.
+As soon as stablehorde supports out-painting, this will be available in the plugin too.

 ## FAQ
 **Why is the generated image smaller than the document?** Stable-diffusion only generates image sizes which are a multiple of 64.
 This means, if your document has a size of 650x512, the generated image will have a size of 640x512.

-**Will In- and Out-Painting be supported?** Pretty likely everything will be supported.
+**Will outpainting be supported?** Pretty likely outpainting will be supported.
 This depends on which features the stablehorde cluster supports.

 **How do I report an error or request a new feature?** Please open a new issue in this repository.